Strength & Conditioning for Fast Bowling

 General Body Strength

 Here are some basic indicators of appropriate strength levels at this foundation phase.
-If you can't achieve these stanadrds treat the exercises as your strength training program, with the addition of 15 body weight squats and/or lunges, 2 - 3 times per week (2 - 3 sets per session), until you can reach these levels:
+If you can't achieve these standards treat the exercises themselves as your strength training program, with the addition of 15 body weight squats and/or lunges, 2 - 3 times per week (2 - 3 sets per session), until you can reach these levels:

 Teenage Males (15 yrs+):